conwetlab/Repository-RI/docs/installation-guide.md

 ---
 ## Installing the Repository using scripts
-Finally, the installation script allows to configure the OAuth2 authentication of users.
+Finally, the installation script allows to configure the OAuth2 user authentication.

 <pre>
 Do you want to activate OAuth2 authentication in the Repository?
 Y/N